Jameslioo/Quatitive-Stock-Analysis-Visualization-Tool/README.md

 *Below is an example analysis generated for **Apple Inc. (AAPL)**, showing the price action relative to its 20-day moving average over a 1-year period.*

 ![Stock Analysis Chart](analysis_result.png)
-*(Note: Please upload your generated chart image to the repository and name it 'analysis_result.png')*

 ## How to Run